-This Article covers the use of the Python Tkinter List box.
+This Article covers the use of the Python Tkinter List box, its parameters, and common events associated with the list box.

 What is the Python Tkinter List Box?